daemon-labs-io/github-actions-aws-lambda/README.md

 ✅ **Creates** HTTP endpoints via Function URLs
 ✅ **Learned** both raw CLI commands and pre-built actions
 ✅ **Can simplify** deployments with aws-lambda-deploy

-### Next Steps

-- Try adding automated testing to your workflow
-- Explore API Gateway integration for more complex routing
-- Learn about infrastructure as code with CDK/Terraform
-- Build multi-environment pipelines with approval workflows